Christopher-Karvelis/Anagrams-APIs/README.md

 ### Testing endpoint B
   Endpoint B identifies and returns all unique single word anagrams of string1 in string2.
 So in order to test it:

-   - Create a new POST request to "localhost:8080/B"(LOCALY) or "https://technical-assignment-anagrams.herokuapp.com/B"(ON HEROKU).
+   - Create a new POST request to "localhost:8080/B" (LOCALY) or "https://technical-assignment-anagrams.herokuapp.com/B" (ON HEROKU).
    - Click on "body" and select "JSON" from the dropdown menu.
    - Add to the body two one word and one sentence with keys "string1" and "string2" as shown below and click "Send".
    - You can check the outcome in the body of the response.